OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-core-concepts.md

 ---
-title: Fundamental Excel add-in programming
+title: Fundamental programming concepts with the Excel JavaScript API
 description: Use the Excel JavaScript API to build add-ins for Excel. ms.date: 10/03/2018
 ---

-# Fundamental Excel JavaScript add-in programming
+# Fundamental programming concepts with the Excel JavaScript API

 This article describes how to use the [Excel JavaScript API](https://docs.microsoft.com/javascript/office/overview/excel-add-ins-reference-overview?view=office-js) to build add-ins for Excel 2016 or later.
 It introduces core concepts that are fundamental to using the API and provides guidance for performing specific tasks such as reading or writing to a large range, updating all cells in range, and more.